-As a result of past decisions of Congress (that it was in the country’s best interest to maximize home ownership), FNMA and FDMC lowered their underwriting standards for first mortgage loans beginning in 2000.
+Beginning in 2000, Congress decided that it was in the country’s best interest to maximize home ownership; thus FNMA and FDMC lowered their underwriting standards for first mortgage loans.
 For the next seven years, home building and related industries thrived, and the sales volume and market values of single family homes grew a remarkable 10% per year.

 Due to overbuilding, a large inventory of unsold and unoccupied properties resulted.
-One of the significant consequences of the recession, and the subsequent sharp decline in house values, is that the once desired goal of most families of home ownership is no longer a practical goal or a priority.
+One of the significant consequences of the recession—and the subsequent sharp decline in house values—is that the once desired goal of home ownership is no longer a practical goal or priority.
 This is because: (1) mortgage borrowing standards are now much stricter; (2) unemployment rates at 9% to 18% have reduced the number of potential buyers; (3) families’ net worth has declined substantially; and (4) house values continue to decline in many areas of the U.S.